bolt12/LogAdventures/README.lagda.md

 \end{align*}
 $$

-As it was mentioned in the beginning, the remainder behaves logarithimically and indeed this is highlighted in our reasoning.
+And, as stated in the beginning, we recover the exact equation that one was naively attempting to pursue, except that we now have much more profound insights into the relationship of all these variables.

+Notice that just like the QRT doesn't tell us much how to actually compute division, but only asserts that division result is correct, the logarithm theorem uncovered above also only allows one to assert that logarithm result is correct.

 ## Why is the remainder rational?

+Notice the following resemblance between the QRT and the theorem uncovered for logarithms:

-If we let $divMod\ a\ b = (a / b, a \% b) = (x, y)$ then we have $x * b + y = a$.
-If we let $logMod_b a = (\log_b a, \log {\textunderscore} mod_b\ a) = (x, y)$ then we have $b^x * y = a$.
-The structure seems very similar, the only odd thing is that $y$ has to be rational, not integer.
+Let $divMod\ a\ b = (a / b, a \% b) = (x, y)$ then we have
+$x * b + y = a$.
+Let
+$logMod_b a = (\log_b a, \log {\textunderscore} mod_b\ a) = (x, y)$
+then we have $b^x * y = a$.
+These two seem very similar, the only odd thing is that $y$ has to be rational, not integer.

-Yes, the structure is very similar.
 For the integer result part, one applies the inverse function (multiplication for division and exponentiation for logarithm), for the fractional/remainder part the remainder is added in the `divMod` case, but multiplied in the $\log$ case.
-The key insight here is to see that in the $\log$ case one is actually adding the remainder as well, but in an exponential position and that translates to multiplication!

-Actually, for division the remainder is only an integer if their arguments are integer numbers as well.
+The key insight here is to see that in the $\log$ case one is actually adding the remainder as well, but in an exponential position and that translates to multiplication.
+And, actually for division the remainder is only an integer if their arguments are integer numbers as well.
 If we apply exactly the same reasoning as in the previous section: division is the inverse of multiplication via $a / b = x \iff x * b = a$; let $x$ be the sum of an integer part ( $i$ ) with a fractional part ( $r$ ) $i + r$ then, substituting $x$ one gets

 $$
 \begin{align*}